 Capital GainsRs.92,00,000Effective tax paid1.85%

+The impact of changing inflation on purchasing power can be calculated using an inflation calculator.
+Use the Motilal Oswal Inflation Calculator in India to estimate the future cost.
 As can be seen from the above calculation of LTCG, the indexation proffers a huge benefit when you sell any asset.
 By using the indexation benefit, the investor is able to reduce the impact of capital gains tax from 20% to just 1.85%.
 That is how indexing helps to enhance your post-tax returns.
 The benefit of indexation applies to all asset classes as long as the gains are classified as LTCG.

 There is one exception to this rule